itsjatin135s/itsjatin135s/README.md

 ### Slow and Steady wins the Race 🤗

-I am aslo a Hacktoberfest 2020 winner 🎉 my interest is in Machine Learning and AI and working for the same but work in the process...
+I am aslo a Hacktoberfest 2020 winner 🎉 my interest is in Machine Learning and AI but work is in the process...

-I love playing in basketball and singing.
-I think doing physical activities keep us alive with the very nature.

 Thank you Very much for reading this wired intro. 😁